jpd236/puzzles/faq.md

 cross-platform crossword app which supports JPZ files.
 It's very customizable, supports all kinds of puzzles, looks sharp on high-density displays, and since it's open-source, I've been able to contribute bug fixes and new features over the years to (hopefully) make it even better.
-There hasn't been an official release in a while, but I'm hoping there'll be one soon.

 You can also try the [Crossword Nexus](https://www.crosswordnexus.com/solve/) solver if you don't want to use an app - this is what I use to embed puzzles